ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 #### Start Digging!

+There are a various parameters which can be used to refine or broaden your queries as needed.
+See the docs [here](https://duckdb.org/docs/current/core_extensions/full_text_search#match_bm25-function).

 Basic query using default parameters and an attempt at excluding transactional emails and mailing lists:
 ```
 SELECT id, body, fts_main_emails.match_bm25(id, 'talk') AS score